These are the best gaming chairs available right now

 - Only three-year warranty included

-Upgrade from detachable pillows and enjoy built-in lumbar support and a memory foam headrest.

-Best Heavy Duty: EasySMX Big and Tall Gaming Chair
+Best heavy duty: EasySMX Big and Tall Gaming Chair

 Like the name implies, the EasySMX Big and Tall gaming chair is made with the comfort of larger players in mind.
 It's designed for weights of up to 350 pounds and eschews the traditional racecar seat design that can be restrictive on your sides and backseat.
 The chair's back is also adjustable to make it more comfortable for players with broad shoulders to settle in.

-It comes in gray and red accents depending on whether you're looking for something subtle or high energy.
-The armrests are highly adjustable and a removable lumbar pillow and headrest provide additional comfort.
-One issue though is that the head pillow is U-shaped rather than the more standard bar and can pinch your ears when you lay back.
+It comes in gray and red accents, depending on whether you're looking for something subtle or high-energy.
+The armrests are highly adjustable, and a removable lumbar pillow and headrest provide additional comfort.
+One issue is that the head pillow is U-shaped rather than the more standard bar and can pinch your ears when you lay back.

-The chair is large and heavy, which makes it a bit hard to assemble alone.
-But once you get it going it's a great fit for players who won't be comfortable in a typical gaming chair meant to hug a smaller frame.
+The chair is large and heavy, making it hard to assemble alone.
+But once you get it going, it's a great fit for players who won't be comfortable in a typical gaming chair meant to hug a smaller frame.

 Pros: